-The perquisites we provided in fiscal 2013 were as follows.
-We provide life insurance to all employees (including Officers) with a limit of three times the employee's salary (up to \$250,000 of insurance per employee).
+The perquisites we provided in fiscal 2017 were as follows.
+We provide life insurance to all employees who work at least 30 hours per week (including Officers) with a limit of three times the employee's salary (up to \$250,000 of insurance per employee).
 The premium on over \$50,000 of life insurance is treated as taxable income and is reported on W-2 forms of all employees.
-In addition, we provide medical, dental and vision insurance, accidental death and dismemberment insurance, short-term and long-term disability insurance to all employees.
+In addition, we offer medical, dental and vision insurance, and provide accidental death and dismemberment insurance, short-term and long-term disability insurance to all employees who work at least 30 hours per week.
 We pay for approximately 85% of the total premium for medical, dental and vision insurance, respectively, and 100% of the total premium for accidental death and dismemberment insurance, short-term and long-term disability insurance.
 Our Officers, as with our employees, are eligible to participate in our 2000 Employee Stock Purchase Plan.